 1. Answer Questions Before Your Candidates Need to Ask Them

 The proctoring service you use should send out all the information necessary and may even go the extra mile of preparing an FAQ to answer the most commonly asked questions directly.
-This saves both you and your test candidates time, lets them know what to expect, and instills confidence and trust in your exam process
+This saves both you and your candidates time, lets them know what to expect, and instills confidence and trust in your exam process.

 2. Provide In-Person and Remote Testing Opportunities

 Anticipate these different circumstances by providing different test delivery options without compromising on the quality of their test.
-Choose a proctoring partner that can help make this happen even where it looks impossible, such as long-duration exams that require focus for long periods of time, or properly administering breaks without hitches.
+Choose a delivery partner that can help make this happen even where it looks impossible, such as long-duration exams that require focus for long periods of time, or properly administering breaks without hitches.

 3. Prioritize Accessibility